 Once the necessary data is gathered, the actual reporting process to the state is fairly simple.
 All reports must be filed with the North Carolina Secretary of State.
 If the name of your registered agent is changing, then you’ll need to file a paper report, because the state will require a new original signature from your new agent on paper.

 You can go to the Secretary of State webpage for more info about filing a paper report.
-Once you’ve completed yours, you can mail it to:

 It should be noted that all filed annual reports are completely open to the public.
 Anyone can log on to the Secretary of State website and obtain a copy of your business’s report at any time they choose.
 For this reason, be sure not to include any type of confidential proprietary information vital to your company in this report.